Reader Success Story:

 Anyways, McKinsey came back on campus for a case interview workshop, held a dinner event, and every time, guess who would show up to every single event (and to every single event for every single firm) and say, "Hi."
 Yup, I would say, "Hi."

-Now is any of this replicatable?
+Now is any of this something you could replicate.
 This specific path probably not, but the general idea of meeting lots of people and doing what I call, "Put Yourself in Play" (meaning letting lots of people know what you are trying to do) is -- and eventually something happens to help you.

-It is hard to predict what that something is, but in my experience, with sufficient effort, something always seems to materialize.
+It is hard to predict what that something is, but in my experience, with enougheffort, something always seems to materialize.
 Go figure.